renpy/renpy/sphinx/source/language_basics.rst

 =====

-The script of a Ren'Py game is made up of all the files found under the Ren'Py directory ending with the .rpy extension.
+The script of a Ren'Py game is made up of all the files found under the game directory ending with the .rpy extension.
 Ren'Py will consider each of these files (in unicode order), and will use the contents of the files as the script.